Updated: September 2019 when Meatkitchen closed.

 It will be no surprise to anybody that knows me personally or follows this blog that Jacko’s Street is my favorite restaurant in Israel (not just kosher ones) and will always be top on my list of recommendations.
 It is my go-to place for taking out-of-town guests and even those who don’t eat kosher are impressed by the creativity of the menu and energetic atmosphere in the restaurant – it epitomizes the expression “fun-dining”.

 The menu is a Middle Eastern fusion, with many dishes offering an elevated version of traditional home-style recipes.
-My favorite starters are the Asado Bruschetta or the Red Tuna Fricasse and for mains, I normally order the Gourmet Burger, the Charred Steak or the Prime Rib, if I have a willing partner to share.
+My favorite starters are the Moroccan Cigars and Sea Fish Tataki, and for mains, I normally order the Gourmet Burger, the Charred Steak or the Prime Rib, if I have a willing partner to share.
 After 9 pm the music is lively so if that is not what you are looking for, either go early or find somewhere else.

 - La Regence, King David Hotel, Jerusalem

 The style of the menu is European with an Israeli twist.
 Signature dishes include the Tomato Leather filled with Sea Fish Salad and the Chicken Consommé to start, Roasted Duck confit with Black Garlic for main and the Chocolate & Olive Oil is an extraordinary dessert.
-At a cost of 380 NIS per guest, it is definitely a special occasion option for most people and it is a very formal, old-school hotel style restaurant.
-There is also the option to order from the regular menu.
+At a cost of 380 NIS per guest, it is probably a place for a special occasion for most people, although you can order from the regular menu.
+The style and ambiance of the restaurant is very formal and slightly old-fashioned.

 - Rooftop, Mamilla Hotel, Jerusalem